DataDog/documentation/content/en/logs/log_collection/javascript.md

 ## Setup

 1. **Get a Datadog Client Token**: For security reasons, [API keys][1] cannot be used to configure the `datadog-logs` library, as they would be exposed client-side in the JavaScript code.
 To collect logs from web browsers, a [client token][2] must be used.
-For more information about setting up a client tolken, see the [Client tokens documentation][2].
+For more information about setting up a client tolken, see the [client token documentation][2].
 2. **Configure the Datadog browser log library** [through NPM](#npm-setup) or paste the [bundle](#bundle-setup) into the head tag directly.

 ### NPM setup